Updated: Common mistakes students make in digital media

 Most effective learning methods for overcoming hurdles in digital media

 The best way students and professionals can avoid making these common mistakes in digital media is by figuring it out themselves.
 In just a few hours, our DIGITAL MediaPRO business simulation exposes students to the use of digital media, communicating with digital natives, and transforming media planning and execution.
 They will learn from their own mistakes, learn to assess and monitor their competitors and learn to make strategic decisions as a team.
-Please fill in our contact form to request a demo of Digital Media PRO or to speak to one of our expert advisors.
+Get a first hand look at the simulation by requesting a demo today.